albarji/sd-webui-docker/README.md

 ## Deploying in AWS

-If you want to launch this server in [Amazon Web Services](https://aws.amazon.com), do as follows
+If you want to launch this server in [Amazon Web Services](https://aws.amazon.com), do as follows.
+But bear in mind that you will need to pay AWS for the instances you create!

 ### Prerequisites